PhysicalBit7/notes/docs/OOP/29_Skip_Lists.md

 Recall how the binary search algorithm removed the complexity from searching an (ordered) array...

-.red[What if we could do some kind of non-sequential search on a linked list?]
+_What if we could do some kind of non-sequential search on a linked list?_

 --